xrdocs/8000/_blogs/cisco-8608-architecture.md

 Math is the following:
 - 10 GbE
--- Use with 86-MPA-24Z-M as native with SFP+, fully populated with this MPA into 8 MPAs slots.
+o	Use with 86-MPA-24Z-M as native with SFP+, fully populated with this MPA into 8 MPAs slots.
 8x MPAs and 24x SFP+ on each MPA: 192x 10 GbE total
--- Use with 86-MPA-4FH-M as breakout, fully populated with this MPA into 8 MPAs slots.
+o	Use with 86-MPA-4FH-M as breakout, fully populated with this MPA into 8 MPAs slots.
 4x (4x 10 GbE) x 8 MPAs: 128x 10 GbE total
-•	25 GbE
+- 25 GbE
 o	Use with 86-MPA-24Z-M as native with SFP28, fully populated with this MPA into 8 MPAs slots.
 8 MPA x 24x SFP28 on each: 192x 25 GbE total
 o	Use with 86-MPA-4FH-M as breakout, fully populated with this MPA into 8 MPAs slots.
 4x (4x 25 GbE) x 8 MPAs: 128x 25 GbE total
-•	40 GbE
+- 40 GbE
 o	Use with 86-MPA-14H2FH-M as native with QSFP+, fully populated with this MPA into 8 MPAs slots.
 8 MPAs x 16x QSFP+ on each: 128x 40 GbE total
-•	50 GbE
+- 50 GbE
 o	Use with 86-MPA-24Z-M as native with SFP56, fully populated with this MPA into 8 MPAs slots.
 8 MPAs x 24x SFP56 on each: 192x 50 GbE total
 •	100 GbE
 o	Use with 86-MPA-14H2FH-M as native with QSFP28, fully populated with this MPA into 8 MPAs slots.
 8 MPA x 16x QSFP+ on each: 128x 100 GbE total
 o	Use with 86-MPA-4FH-M as breakout, fully populated with this MPA into 8 MPAs slots.
 8 MPAs x 4x (4x 100 GbE) on each: 128x 100 GbE total
-•	400 GbE
+- 400 GbE
 o	Use with 86-MPA-4FH-M as native with QSFPDD, fully populated with this MPA into 8 MPAs slots.
 8 MPAs x 4x QSFPDD on each: 32x 100 GbE total